-At Lilleshall Primary School, we believe that Literacy and communication are key life skills and that through the English curriculum, using cross-curricular links where appropriate, we should help children to develop the skills, knowledge and thinking skills that will enable them to communicate effectively and creatively with the world at large
+At Lilleshall Primary School, we believe that Literacy and communication are key life skills and that through the English curriculum, using cross-curricular links where appropriate, we provide children with the skills, knowledge and thinking that will enable them to communicate effectively and creatively with the world at large.

 Speaking and Listening is at the heart of our learning approach at Lilleshall School.
 Children are encouraged to speak with confidence and in a wide range of contexts, adapting their speech as appropriate.
 Talking enables children to clarify their understanding.
 Listening skills are equally vital allowing children to understand and respond appropriately to others, identifying key features of language used for a specific purpose e.g. to persuade, to instruct etc.